Pentastar: In the Style of Demons

-Pentastar: In the Style of Demons is the third studio album by the drone doom band Earth, released in 1996.
+Pentastar: In the Style of Demons is the third studio album by the drone metal band Earth, released in 1996.
 It has a more rock-oriented sound than their earlier drone doom work, although in a very minimalist style.
 "Peace in Mississippi" is a cover of the Jimi Hendrix song.
 The original vinyl release of the album has an alternative take of "Peace in Mississippi".

-The car depicted on the cover is a "Sassy Grass Green" Plymouth Barracuda, with the car's iconic hockey-stick decal "Earth."
+The car depicted on the cover is a "Sassy Grass Green" Plymouth Barracuda, with the car's iconic hockey-stick decal modified to say "Earth."
 The "Pentastar" named in the album title is an apparent reference to the brand logo of Chrysler, parent company of Plymouth, and also a reference to the fact that it is the fifth release by Earth.